Weight Lifting For The Win with Freestyle Libre

 This interview has been edited and condensed for clarity.

-With the help of his healthcare team, his FSL, and the type 2 community, he found his strength again.
+With the help of his healthcare team, his Freestyle Libre (FSL) and the type 2 community, he found his strength again.

 BT2: Hi Dave, Thanks for chatting with us!
 When were you diagnosed with type 2 diabetes?
 What were some of the symptoms you had?